AC2050/Project-2/README.md

 Repo for ITMD-361 class projects
 Created by A. Cheng
-Part of an academic course at Illinoi Institute of Technology
+Part of an academic course at Illinois Institute of Technology